This post may contain affiliate links. Please see our disclosure policy.

 Vegetable Soup Canning Recipes

-I also love pressure-canning vegetable soups.
-It’s so satisfying to turn summer garden produce into shelves of easy, comforting meals or sides for winter.
-Mixed vegetables canned in a vegetable or meat stock can be mixed with barley, rice, or pasta when you’re ready to eat or served alongside a sandwich for a filling, tasty meal.
+I love pressure-canning vegetable soups.
+There is something satisfying about turning summer garden produce into shelves of comforting meals and sides for winter.
+Mixed vegetables canned in a vegetable or meat stock can be stirred together with barley, rice, or pasta at serving time, or set alongside a sandwich for a filling lunch.

 Vegetarian Soup Recipes